-Although the translator remained almost unknown, his Mahāvastu is highly important, even if not faultless (he did it just before Edgerton’s work on BHS was published).
-Beside Sanskrit, classic, Romance and Germanic languages he was also familiar with Celtic, Slavonic, Semitic, Persian, Chinese and Japanese.
-A detailed bibliography of Celtology remained unfinished.
+Although Jones as the translator remained almost unknown, his Mahāvastu is highly important, even if not faultless (he did it just before Edgerton’s work on BHS was published).
+Beside Sanskrit, Pāli, Latin, Greek, Romance and Germanic languages he was also familiar with Celtic, Slavic, Scandinavian, Hungarian, Semitic, Persian, Chinese and Japanese.
+In library he was known as a skilful bibliographer, but the detailed bibliography of Celtology remained unfinished.

-– two articles on Buddhism in Welsh, 1941 & 1946.
+– Two articles on Buddhism in Welsh, 1941 & 1946; articles on Celtic studies.

 – Translated: Mahāvastu.
 3 Vols.
 S.B.B.
 16, 18-19.
 L. 1949-56.

-Sources: Obituary by Thomas Parry, Cylchgrawn Llyfrgell Genedlaethol Cymru / National Library of Wales Journal 10, 1957 in welshjournals.llgc.org.uk; J.N.
+Sources: Obituary by Thomas Parry, Cylchgrawn Llyfrgell Genedlaethol Cymru / National Library of Wales Journal 10, 1957 in welshjournals.llgc.org.uk; J.K.
+Evans, in Dict. of Welsh Biography 2001 (https://biography.wales/article/s2-JONE-JAM-1892); J.N.
 Silk, “Keeping up with Joneses”, ARIRIAB 17, 2014, 427-442.

 Last Updated on 11 months by Admin